tliron/install-gnome-themes/README.md

 If you already have themes of the same names installed in your `.themes` folder, they will be deleted, so backup the folder first if you want to keep them.
 Other themes will _not_ be touched.

-As long as you have the requirements (see below), you can run it:
+As long as you have the requirements (see below), you can update it to its latest version and run it like so:

+    git -C ~/install-gnome-themes pull
     ~/install-gnome-themes/install-gnome-themes

 To avoid rebuilding themes if there was no change, the script caches identifiers in the file `.install-gnome-themes-cache` in the current user's `.themes` folder.
 Delete it to force rebuilding all themes.

 To change your theme, run the GNOME Tweak Tool and go to the Appearance tab.
 Or, you can use the command line:

-    gsettings set org.gnome.desktop.interface gtk-theme "gtk theme name" gsettings set org.gnome.desktop.wm.preferences theme "shell theme name"
+    gsettings set org.gnome.desktop.interface gtk-theme "GTK theme name" gsettings set org.gnome.desktop.wm.preferences theme "Shell theme name"

-To update this script to its latest version:

-    git -C ~/install-gnome-themes pull

 Requirements
 ------------

-Building some of the themes is heavy work for (FOR example, SASS is used to compile CSS and InkScape is used to render images) and thus this script requires some big requirements.
-That's the price of living on the cutting edge.

 See [install-requirements-fedora](install-requirements-fedora) and [install-requirements-debian](install-requirements-debian).